Do you want to install and set up All in One SEO for WordPress?

 Using XML Sitemaps in All in One SEO

-sitemap.xml at the end of your domain name.
+sitemap.xml at the end of your domain name like this:

 All in One SEO allows you to create additional sitemaps like a video sitemap or a news sitemap.

-If you embed videos to your content, then adding a video sitemap displays the video thumbnail with a play button in search results.
+If you embed videos into your content, then adding a video sitemap displays the video thumbnail with a play button in search results.

-Note: You’ll need at least PRO plan of the plugin to access the video sitemaps feature.
+Note: You will need at least a PRO plan of the plugin to access the video sitemaps feature.

-If you run a news website, then you’ll need to generate a news XML sitemap to appear in Google search’s News results page.
+If you run a news website, then you will need to generate a news XML sitemap to appear on Google Search’s News results page.

-Note: You’ll need at least PRO plan of the plugin to access the video sitemaps feature.
+Note: You will need at least a PRO plan of the plugin to access the video sitemaps feature.

 Generate an RSS Sitemap

 An RSS Sitemap is different than an XML sitemap.
-Unlike XML Sitemaps, an RSS sitemap only contains your most recent content, which helps Google and other search engines to keep your content fresher in search results.
+Unlike XML Sitemaps, an RSS sitemap only contains your most recent content.
+It helps Google and other search engines to show your newer content in the search results.

-To learn more sitemaps, see our detailed guide on how to add XML sitemaps in WordPress.
+To learn more about sitemaps, see our detailed guide on how to add XML sitemaps in WordPress.

 Using Schema Markup in All in One SEO for WordPress

-Schema markup is a special vocabulary that you can use in your content’s HTML code to tell search engines more about your content.
+Schema markup is a special vocabulary that you can use in your post or page’s HTML code to tell search engines more about your content.